Gibson '60s Hummingbird Gallery

 Gibson 1963 Hummingbird Maple Cherry Sunburst

-This one also has a sideback in the Maple specification.
+This one also has a sideback in maple finish.

 Gibson 1964 Hummingbird Natural